The EDI 810 is the electronic invoice in an ANSI X12 workflow, sent after shipment to trigger payment. Key things to know:

 Common EDI 810 Chargebacks and How to Prevent Them

-Retailer chargebacks on 810 invoices are almost always traceable to a small set of root causes — mapping errors, reference number mismatches, and totals that don't reconcile.
-Nine times out of ten, the issue is in the template or mapping, not the product or relationship.
-Here are the five most common triggers and how to address them systematically.
+Retailer chargebacks on 810 invoices trace back to a small set of root causes, and nine times out of ten the problem lives in the template or the mapping — not in the product or the relationship.
+Here are the five patterns behind most deductions.

 A Clean EDI 810 Invoice Template Structure